-Mexico has recently imposed restrictions (eg, on tax deductibility, application of double tax treaties, etc) and enacted robust tax legislation following the adoption of most of the Organisation for Economic Co-operation and Development (OECD) recommendations (ie, the base erosion and profit shifting, or BEPS, initiative) as well as legislation passed in the EU in an effort to tackle tax evasion, to get a better understanding of what taxpayers are doing in terms of aggressive tax planning, as well as how – and under which standards – financial institutions offer their financial services and share their information with the Mexican tax authorities.
+Mexico has recently imposed restrictions (eg, on tax deductibility and application of double tax treaties) and enacted robust tax legislation following the adoption of most of the OECD recommendations around "base erosion and profit shifting" (the BEPS initiative) as well as legislation passed in the EU in an effort to tackle tax evasion, to get a better understanding of what taxpayers are doing in terms of aggressive tax planning, as well as how – and under which standards – financial institutions offer their financial services and share their information with the SAT.

-Along these lines, Mexico has increased the number of Tax Information Exchange Agreements (TIEAs): it has an Intergovernmental Agreement in effect with the USA in terms of the Foreign Account Tax Compliance Act (FATCA) for purposes of exchanging financial information on an automatic and reciprocal basis (the first exchange was made in September 2015); as an early adopter of the Standard for Automatic Exchange of Financial Account Information in Tax Matters, Mexico has incorporated in its local legislation the mechanisms required to implement the Common Reporting Standard (CRS), with the first exchanges in September 2017 and the exchanges with the late-adopter countries that occurred in September 2018.
+Along these lines, Mexico has increased the number of Tax Information Exchange Agreements (TIEAs): it has an Intergovernmental Agreement in effect with the USA in terms of the Foreign Account Tax Compliance Act (FATCA), for the purposes of exchanging financial information on an automatic and reciprocal basis (the first exchange was made in September 2015).
+As an early adopter of the Standard for Automatic Exchange of Financial Account Information in Tax Matters, Mexico has incorporated, in its domestic legislation, the mechanisms required to implement the Common Reporting Standard (CRS), with the first exchanges in September 2017 and subsequent exchanges with late-adopter countries occurring in September 2018.

-Tax authorities’ auditing powers have increased and have been enhanced by the information gathered as a result of FATCA and CRS exchange of information.
+The tax authorities’ auditing powers have increased and have been enhanced by the information gathered as a result of FATCA and CRS exchanges of information.

 Mexican patriarchs like to have control over their investments and over their succession.
 That is why it is common that they want to set up structures during their lifetime to assure the transfer of assets as they want.
 This remains the case notwithstanding the family size.